octo-technology/sonar-objective-c/README.md

 * **Mete Balci**

 ###History
+- v0.3 (2013/10): added support for OCUnit tests and test coverage
 - v0.2 (2013/10): added OCLint checks as Sonar violations
 - v0.0.1 (2012/09): v0 with basic metrics such as nb lines of code, nb lines of comment, nb of files, duplications